 Curl up with a book and Dutch apple pie

-When it’s raining and storming outside, it’s a good idea to stay in and curl up with a book.
+When it’s raining and storming outside, it’s a good idea to stay in and curl up with a travel book.
 You can do this at any cafe in the Netherlands.
 Order some tea or coffee and a big slice of Dutch apple pie.
 Dutch apple pie is always a good idea!
 Don’t forget to order the whipped cream too.

-Visit a Dutch Brown Cafe and taste a herfst bokbiertje
+Visit a Dutch brown cafe and taste a herfst bokbiertje

 There is nothing more lovely than leaving the cold street into a Dutch Brown Café.
 It is essentially a traditional Dutch bar and is full of Dutch culture at its best!
 They are cosy, dark in interior, probably have a warm fireplace, and of course many different types of beer on tap – lekker!
 Most of the well-known Dutch beer brands release a dark beer during autumn: bockbier (in Dutch: Herfst bok bier).
 These beers are often of low fermentation, ruby coloured with a malty and caramel like flavour.
 At the beginning of October, you can taste many bock beers at the Bockbier festival in Amersfoort or Bock & Rock in Utrecht.